wheelercj/chriswheeler.dev/content/posts/making-discord-bots.md

 ## Interactions

-An [interaction](https://discordpy.readthedocs.io/en/stable/interactions/api.html) must be responded to within 3 seconds, or an error will occur.
+An [interaction](https://discordpy.readthedocs.io/en/stable/interactions/api.html) must be responded to exactly once and within 3 seconds, or an error will occur.
 If more time will be needed, you should use [defer](https://discordpy.readthedocs.io/en/stable/interactions/api.html#discord.InteractionResponse.defer), and then [followup](https://discordpy.readthedocs.io/en/stable/interactions/api.html#discord.Interaction.followup) within 15 minutes.

 As of 2025-03-12, modals cannot contain selects or buttons, and views cannot contain text inputs.
 Discord's developers have not said whether this will ever change.